linz/topo-workflows/workflows/basemaps/README.md

 ## Workflow Description

-This workflow is using to create webp overviews for tiffs and output overview.tar.co into the output location.
+This workflow is used to create webp overviews for tiffs and output overview.tar.co into the output location.

 Overviews webps tar file contains tile/z/x/y.webp imagery files which covers lower zoom level of the tiffs file which can be load into Basemaps server and provide a high performance tile requests for low zoom level tiles from high resolution tiffs.

-This is mainly using for the Standardising workflow and Imagery-Import workflow which creating overview automatically for the processed tiff files.
+This is mainly used for the Standardising workflow and Imagery-Import workflow which creating overview automatically for the processed tiff files.

 [Source-Code](https://github.com/linz/basemaps/tree/master/packages/cli/src/cli/overview)